Donegan-Harry/Donegan-Harry.github.io/projects/percolation/monte-carlo.md

 end
 ```

-As we run this code on the square lattice (Figure 4), we see the appearance of a large spike in the mean cluster size as the system approaches the percolation threshold.
+Running this code on the square lattice (Figure 4), we see the appearance of a large spike in the mean cluster size as the system approaches the percolation threshold.
+For those familiar with the canonical phase transitions in magnetic models, e.g. Ising model, the mean cluster size plays the role of the susceptibility in this type of transition.

 <p style="text-align: center; margin: 1.5rem 0;">
   <img src="/assets/images/percolation/MeanClusterSize_Square.svg" alt="MeanClusterSize_Square" style="max-width: 600px;">